Iceland might be the most beautiful country I’ve visited so far and one of the few that has truly amazed me from start to finish.

 And the best part is that you can bathe in it!

-I share more about Askja and how to visit it in this post.
+To learn more about Askja and how to visit it, check out this post.

 22. Fjaðrárgljúfur

-Also known as “Feather River Canyon,” this absolutely stunning deep, winding canyon dates back about 2 million years old, but it was recently made quite popular after Justin Bieber filmed a music video there.
+Also known as “Feather River Canyon,” this deep, winding canyon dates back about 2 million years, but it was recently made even more popular after Justin Bieber filmed a music video there.

-Still, this is a must-stop as you drive along the ring road on the south, as this spot presents some views not easily found elsewhere in Iceland.
+This is a must-see as you drive along the ring road on the south, as this spot presents some views not easily found elsewhere in Iceland.

 Walk along its easy trails and take advantage of the panoramic viewpoints to get the most impressive views of the canyon.